ssc-spc-ccoe-cei/gcp-tools/pipeline-samples/version-tagging/README.md

 - `CHANGELOG.md` in repo root, if a change log is required.
 - If using Azure DevOps:
   - "Create tag" permission on repo for user "{project} Build Service ({organization})".
 This may be enabled by default depending on security settings.
+  - "Contribute" permission on repo for user "{project} Build Service ({organization})".
+This may only be required for the creation of the first tag depending on your environment.
   - A "Build Validation Policy" (PR trigger).
 - If using GitHub:
   - "contents" write permission on repo for GitHub Actions.
 This may be enabled by default depending on security settings.